-Restoration Work in West Bend near Phil's Trail Area
+Restoration Work near Phil's Trail area

 You may have noticed some activity in the forests west of Bend.
 Restoration work (thinning, mowing, and prescribed burning) near the Phil's Trail area aims to put the forest on a trajectory to grow healthier trees, improve wildlife habitat, and reduce the risk of high-severity wildfire.
-In order to keep bikers, hikers, dogs, kids and logging operators safe, some trails are temporarily closed while this important work is being done.
+In order to keep bikers, hikers, dogs, kids, and logging operators safe, some trails are temporarily closed while this important work is being done.

 Trails closed Monday – Friday (see map below):

 - Lower Whoops, Pine Drops, EXT, and the northwest portion of Storm King from the junction with Forest Road 4615 and the junction with Phil’s Trail.